- Broadening minor

 Week 10: Present all prototypes and closing event

-A more detailed schedule will be provided over summer.
+A more detailed schedule will be provided prior to the start of the minor.

 Students agency is an important part of the learning experience.
 Students decide what problem they want to solve and what relevant knowledge and information is needed to solve the issue.
+Apart from the general course material, it is up to the students to find all relevant materials needed to complete their tasks.
 Open educational resources, open online platforms and other type of materials relevant for the project are approved.
+Knowledge and tools with regard to skills development and the use of the design thinking process will be made available through articles and video’s and will be dealt with in lectures and workshops.

 Method of examination